gracelang/language/spec.md

 ## Modules

-A module is typically defined in a single Grace file.
+A module is typically defined in a implementation-dependent fashion, typically by creating a file containing Grace code.
 The text of the file is treated as the body of an object constructor, so it may contain both declarations and executable code.
 When a module is loaded, this object constructor is *executed*, resulting in a _module object_.

+### Import

 Modules may begin with one or more `import` _moduleName_ `as` _nickname_ statements.
 _moduleName_ is a [string literal](String Literals) that identifies the module to be imported in an implementation-dependent manner; for example, _moduleName_ may be a file path.
-_nickname_ is the Grace identifier used to refer to the imported module object in the rest of the importing module.
-Because modules are just objects, public declarations at the top level of imported modules are accessed by requesting a method on the module's nickname.
+_nickname_ is the Grace identifier used to refer to the imported module object in the importing module.
+Because importing a module creates a module object, public declarations at the top level of imported modules are accessed by requesting a method on the module's nickname.
 <_apb: Confidential declarations are not visible to the importing module, I thought._>

-Grace programs are be executed asking the execution environment to run a particular module, which may bethough of as the "main" module.
+Grace programs are be executed asking the execution environment to run a particular module, which may be thought of as the “main” module.
-Grace will load and initialise all transitively imported modules in depth-first order, thus executing the "main" module _last_, after all its dependencies are loaded.
+Grace will load and initialise all transitively imported modules in depth-first order, thus executing the “main” module _last_, after all its dependencies are loaded.
-Each importled module is loaded just once, the first time it is reached: importing the same _moduleName_ multiple times results in the same module object.
+Each imported module is loaded just once, the first time it is reached: importing the same _moduleName_ multiple times results in the same module object.